sukhmandev/bwapp/README.md

 bWAPP is a PHP application that uses a MySQL database.
 It can be hosted on Linux and Windows using Apache/IIS and MySQL.
 It can be installed with WAMP or XAMPP.

-It's also possible to download our bee-box, a custom VM pre-installed with bWAPP.
+It's also possible to download our bee-box, a custom VM pre-installed with BWAPP.

 This project is part of the ITSEC GAMES project.
 ITSEC GAMES are a fun approach to IT security education.
 IT security, ethical hacking, training and fun... all mixed together.